Local Cub Scouts at Kiddies 2 Kitties

 PAHS thanks Silicon Valley Social Venture Fund – SV2 for hosting our informative event and Steve and Deb and their respective organizations for contributing to its success.

-Officer Doreen Hansen and her canine partner Thor, a 6-year old German Shepherd serving the Mountain View Police Department, joined PAHS staff, Board members, and volunteers at Theuerkauf Elementary School on Thursday, February 9.
-Officer Hansen and Thor were special guests to Critter Club, sponsored by the Beyond the Bell after-school program and PAHS for second and third graders at Theuerkauf.
+Officer Doreen Hansen and her canine partner Odin, a 6-year old German Shepherd serving the Mountain View Police Department, joined PAHS staff, Board members, and volunteers at Theuerkauf Elementary School on Thursday, February 9.
+Officer Hansen and Odin were special guests to Critter Club, sponsored by the Beyond the Bell after-school program and PAHS for second and third graders at Theuerkauf.

-Thank you, Officer Hansen and Thor, for providing important information, not to mention a memorable experience for all of us attending your session.
+Thank you, Officer Hansen and Odin, for providing important information, not to mention a memorable experience for all of us attending your session.

 PAHS Visits Jordan Middle School

 Jaye Bergen, our Program Assistant, represented PAHS at the first Youth Community Service (YCS) Service Fair for 2017 on February 9 at Jordan Middle School in Palo Alto.
 YCS is not a newcomer to PAHS, as students from Jordan have participated in PAHS events and programs, most notably as volunteers in our Kiddies 2 Kitties shelter-based reading program.